-As at March 31, 2021, the Company's financial instruments comprised cash, receivables, accounts payable, due to related parties, convertible loan, long-term loan and lease liabilities.
+As at June 30, 2021, the Company's financial instruments comprised cash, receivables, accounts payable, due to related parties, long-term loan, government loan, and lease liabilities.
 With the exception of cash, which is measured at FVTPL, all financial instruments held by the Company are measured at amortized cost.
 The fair values of these financial instruments approximate their carrying value due to their short-term maturities.